bfuster/vraptor-plugin-gaeofy/README.markdown

 ## VRaptorGAE filter

-Use the VRaptorGAE class to enable /_ah/admin, /appstats and /remote_api URIs
+Use the VRaptorGAE filter to enable /_ah/admin, /appstats and /remote_api URIs

 	<filter>
 		<filter-name>vraptor</filter-name>